 Sperm DNA fragmentation can be caused by several different factors, including infections, smoking, pollutants, and more.
 However, researchers believe that oxidative stress is the major cause of sperm DNA fragmentation.
-CoQ10 has been reported as effective in the treatment of idiopathic male infertility due to its strong antioxidant properties.
+CoQ10 thought to support male fertility in part due to its strong antioxidant properties.
 Antioxidants neutralize free radicals and help protect the body from oxidative stress.
 As such, researchers have designed studies to test the effects of CoQ10 therapy on semen parameters, oxidative stress markers, and sperm DNA fragmentation.

-In one study, researchers treated infertile patients with 200 mg of CoQ10 for three months.
-They tested participants’ seminal plasma CoQ10, total antioxidant capacity, total reactive oxygen species, and SDF levels before and after CoQ10 treatment.
-After three months of treatment, reactive oxygen species levels and sperm DNA fragmentation levels were also reduced compared to baseline levels.
+In one study, men were supplemented with 200 mg of CoQ10 for three months.
+They tested participants’ seminal plasma CoQ10, total antioxidant capacity, total reactive oxygen species, and SDF levels before and after CoQ10 supplementation.
+After three months of supplementation, reactive oxygen species levels and sperm DNA fragmentation levels were also reduced compared to baseline levels.

 Other studies have produced similar findings indicating that CoQ10 and its antioxidant properties can help to fight off reactive oxygen species that negatively impact male fertility and increase sperm DNA fragmentation.

 CoQ10 and Sperm Morphology

 Abnormal sperm morphology can decrease fertility and decrease the chances of successful fertilization.
 For example, sperm can have a misshaped head, an extra head, no head, or no tail.
 Decreased sperm morphology can have many causes, including genetic traits, exposure to chemicals, and too much heat.
 CoQ10’s antioxidant properties help to protect sperm from oxidative stress and other types of degradation that can harm sperm morphology.